A characterization of finite quotients of Abelian varieties: Preliminaries on -structures and -Chern classes

 \subsection{$\bQ$-sheaves and global constructions}

 The theory of $\bQ$-sheaves was introduced by Mumford~\cite{Mum83} as an algebraic generalization of $\bQ$-vector bundles to a much larger class of coherent sheaves for which a meaningful notion of Chern classes can be defined.
 In this section we briefly recall some elementary facts that are needed for our results and we refer to Mumford~\cite{Mum83} (see also~\cite{Meg92}) for a detailed account of this theory.
+A concise but detailed account of all the notions and results needed in this paper can also be found in~\cite[Sect.~3]{GKPT15}.

 Let $X$ be a normal projective variety with only quotient singularities.
 Then according to Mumford (\cite[Chapt.~2]{Mum83}) there exists a \emph{$\bQ$-structure} given by the collection of charts $(U_{\alpha},p_{\alpha}:X_{\alpha}\to U_{\alpha})$, where $U_{\alpha}$ are quasi-projective, $p_{\alpha}$ are \'etale in codimension-$1$ and $X_{\alpha}$ are smooth.
 Let $G_{\alpha}:=\Gal(X_{\alpha}/U_{\alpha})$.
 We call a coherent sheaf $\sE$ on $X$ a \emph{$\bQ$-sheaf}, if there exists coherent $G_{\alpha}$-sheaves $\sE_{\alpha}$ on $X_{\alpha}$ such that $\sE_{\alpha}^{G_{\alpha}}=\sE|_{U_{\alpha}}$.